g0ldencybersec/Caduceus/README.md

   -h    Show the program usage message
   -i string
-        Either IPs & CIDRs separated by commas, or a file with IPs/CIDRs on each line (default "NONE") TO USE STDIN SET THIS TO "-" (ex: cat ips.txt | Caduceus -i -) -j    print cert data as jsonl
+        Either IPs & CIDRs separated by commas, or a file with IPs/CIDRs on each line (default "NONE") TO USE STDIN, DONT USE THIS FLAG
+  -j    print cert data as jsonl
   -p string
         TLS ports to check for certificates (default "443")